fourTheorem/static-site-starter/README.md

 5. Create a new CNAME record for the domain name that points to the CloudFront distribution url (this is an output of the CloudFormation stack)
 6. Validate the domain name:
   - Go to the ACM console after the stack has been deployed
-  - Localte a newly creatd certificate for the domain name
+  - Locate a newly created certificate for the domain name
   - Click the 'Actions' button and select 'Validate certificate'
   - Follow the instructions to validate the domain name manually